School of chess: Classical school

 Around 1860, Louis Paulsen realized that many attacks on the king succeeded because of poor defense.
 Wilhelm Steinitz agreed with that and rejected the prevailing notion that attack was more honorable than defense.
 Steinitz, who had engaged in the mid-century Romantic style of play in his youth, began to change his focus to building a strong pawn structure and seeing small advantages to capitalize on rather than sweeping assaults against the enemy king.
 Positional play was not a new idea and there are many examples of such games from the Romantic era, however it did not become popular or widely accepted until Steinitz won the 1873 Vienna Tournament with his ideas of defense-based chess.
 He is considered the first true chess world champion, and remained so for 21 years despite not playing actively for almost 15 of them.
 In addition, he became the first chess master to make a living exclusively from professional chess, while most players up to this time played the game merely as a hobby or way to earn extra money while having other professions as their main occupation.

 Steinitz's ideas were controversial and widely criticized—some older players such as Adolf Anderssen never fully accepted them.
-He wrote numerous articles in chess publications defending his ideas, but by the 1890s they were embraced by a new generation of young players such as Siegbert Tarrasch and Emanuel Lasker.
+He wrote numerous articles in chess publications defending his ideas, and by the 1890s they were embraced by a new generation of young players such as Siegbert Tarrasch and Emanuel Lasker.
 These players also took Steinitz's ideas and improved and made them more rational and accessible.
 In 1894, the torch was effectively passed to Steinitz's pupils when he was defeated by Lasker for the world championship.

 As a result of the classical school, many of the chess openings which had been hallmarks of Romantic chess such as the King's Gambit and Philidor's Defense fell out of use among elite players, while the Queen's Gambit, previously rare, became a staple of high-level chess.

 By the opening years of the 20th century, chess masters outside of Europe began to appear (previously, Paul Morphy had been the only notable non-European player).
 These included the Americans Harry Nelson Pillsbury and Frank Marshall, and later the Cuban Jose Raul Capablanca.
 Emanuel Lasker held onto the world championship a record 27 years, although he did not play chess for long periods of time owing to his career as a mathematics professor.